ZMH-SDUST/PM-EQC/README.md

-# Pose-Guided Multi-Cue Explicit Query Construction for Disambiguating Human-Object Interactions
+# Pose-Guided Multi-Cue Explicit Query Construction for Disambiguating Human-Object Interactions (IEEE TCSVT 2026)

 :tada::tada::tada:The code and data are now open source!
 :rocket::rocket::rocket:We are organizing detailed tutorials on how to use the code to support community reproduction！